HexHive/halucinator-tutorial/01-firststeps/README.md

 So all the files you have modified, you should now see being used.

 Next, we will go a little bit further and communicate with the firmware!
 We will send events to the device!
+We therefore connect a virtual device at the other end of the UART.
+This virtual device is implemented in python.

 To do this, have a look at `extdev.py` script in this folder.
 You will see a main function and handler function like this: